veebch/boostbox/cheatsheets/README.md

 ## tmux

-These are using the tweaks at https://github.com/samoshkin/tmux-config.
+These keystrokes are using the config at https://github.com/samoshkin/tmux-config.

 ![tmuxCheatsheet](./tmuxcheatsheet.svg)